SexChrLab/CURES/Fall2023_BioProject_SexChrGenesCCLE/Readme.md

 2. 'Journal Club' directory describes the publications we distributed to the students using Perusall assignments on Canvas
 3. 'Template_Code' directory includes the code distributed to students to help them do the analysis with examples of results
 4. 'Assessment_and_Grading' includes pre- and post- learning assessments and code that was used to analyze learning gains

+# Contact information

+If you would like more information about our online genomics research course, please feel free to reach out to Dr. Melissa Wilson (mwilsons at asu dot edu).